Patient Experience Improvement Toolkit

 A positive patient experience involves multiple elements, but the most important factor is the quality of staff interactions with patients.
 Whether in-person or virtual, interactions are what patients most remember about their visits.

-Ensure staff capacity to approach patients with sensitivity, respect, and cultural humility
+Ensure staff capacity to approach patients with sensitivity and respect

 Providing Trauma-Informed Care in Family Planning Clinics Webinar